Resource and Platinum Group Element Exploration Across North America

 - Management and insiders own 20 percent of the shares.

-The Company owns a 70% working interest in 88 lode claims, covering 7.4 sq km, located 100 km northwest of Winnemucca, in Humboldt County, Nevada.
+The Company owns a 70% working interest in 88 lode claims, covering 7.4 square kilometers, located 100 kilometers northwest of Winnemucca, in Humboldt County, Nevada.
 The property is accessible year-round by all-weather road and four-wheel drive vehicle.